xhl0726/Caricature-Photo-Recognition/README.md

 Based on [SephereNet](http://www.cvlibs.net/publications/Coors2018ECCV.pdf), I added CBAM (Convolutional Block Attention Module) to extract features on each pair of image.

 It achieved high accuracy and outperformed the other algorithms.
-Our paper *"Gated Fusion of Discriminant Features for Caricature Recognition"* has been accepeted by IScIDE2019, which you can read the whole version later.
+Our paper *"Gated Fusion of Discriminant Features for Caricature Recognition"* has been accepeted by IScIDE2019, which you can read later.